zorimo76/translations/README.md

 },
 ```

 `{framerate}` is a variable that will be replaced with something else.
-In this, `{framerate}` will become a number like `60`.
+In this case, `{framerate}` will become a number like `60`.
 Make sure your translated message contains the same variable.
 Do not translate the name of the variable.

 It's also possible that the variable is replaced with another translation, for example: